-Finally, we believe the dense type-locality hypothesis can be removed34.
-Indeed, chapter III of [She09] has many results on getting models "generated" by independent sequences.
-Since independent sequences exhibit a lot of finite character (see also [BVb]), we suspect the following conjecture should be true.
-Note that if it holds, then one can remove the dense type-locality hypothesis from Theorem 15.1.
+Finally, we believe the dense type-locality hypothesis can be removed31.
+Indeed, chapter III of [She09] has several results on getting models "generated" by independent sequences.
+Since independent sequences exhibit a lot of finite character (see also [BVc]), we suspect the answer to the following should be positive.